german-zarate/film-view-app/README.md

   - Screenwriter
 - A user may review a film and read reviews written by other users
   - A numerical grade
-    - An integer with a value between 1 to 10
+    - An integer with a value between 1 and 10
     - An average grade is counted for each film based on the reviews it has gotten
   - A written review
 - The film list on the front page may be sorted